bluz71/bluz71.github.io/_posts/2023-06-02-maximize-productivity-of-the-bash-shell.md

 This binds `<Control-f>` (`f` for fuzzy) to *fzf-tab-completion* whilst keeping `<TAB>` bound to native Bash completion.
-I find native Bash `<TAB>` completion preferable for most simple completions, whilst reserving *fzf-tab-completion* for the few occasions when there are many completion matches.
+I find native Bash `<TAB>` completion preferable for most simple completions, whilst reserving *fzf-tab-completion* for the few occasions where there are many completion matches.
 Note, a `<TAB>` initiated completion can be converted to *fzf-tab-completion* just by pressing `<Control-f>`.